sam0il/sam0il/README.md

-# 👋 Welcome to my GitHub!
+#Samoil Gjorgiev 愛!

-Hi, I'm Samo — a second-year student at the **Faculty of Mathematics, Natural Sciences and Information Technologies (UP FAMNIT)**.
+Hi, I'm Samoil Gjorgiev a second year student at the **Faculty of Mathematics, Natural Sciences and Information Technologies (UP FAMNIT)**.
 My passion for programming began back in **Technical High School**, where I specialized in **Computer Technology and Automation**, and has only grown stronger since then.

 This GitHub (and my GitLab) contain a mix of **university coursework**, **personal experiments**, and **side projects** where I explore everything from web design to game development and system-level C programming.